-Outcome of EIA Please explain and evidence why you have reached this conclusion: box The proposal is robust, no major change is required. x The PNA assesses current provision and gaps in the provision of pharmaceutical services in North Tyneside.
+Outcome of EIA Tick relevant Please explain and evidence why you have reached this conclusion: box The proposal is robust, no X The PNA assesses current provision and gaps in the provision of pharmaceutical services in major change is required.
+North Tyneside.
 The PNA is used as a tool by NHS England when assessing pharmacies applications and by CCGs and North Tyneside Council when commissioning additional local pharmaceutical services.
 Therefore, the PNA could improve services and access to pharmaceutical services for the North Tyneside population.
 The PNA is not expected to have a